 "It's not as terrible as you think, my dear.
 Edward is a nice young man, and he will be able to provide for and take care of you.
 You will be as happy with him as I am with your father," she said before leaning over to kiss my forehead, just like she did when I was a young girl.
 "Goodnight, Wendy."

-That was two years ago, and since then I got to know Edward very well, as my mother said I would.
+That was two years ago, and since then I gotten to know Edward very well, as my mother said I would.
 He was a nice young man, someone a lady like me should love.
 He was perfect…but he was also perfectly dull.
 He was the silent type, and not very adventurous or daring.
 Put simply, he was boring.
 He also didn't believe in Peter Pan.
 Whenever I told him of how I went off to Neverland he would smile, pat my hand, and say, "I think it's lovely that you have such a fertile imagination.
 They will make great stories for our children someday, but that's all they are…stories."
 Oh, how it enraged me!

 But as I walked home from the bakers shop with a bag of flour, I knew I had to face the facts.
 Today was my twenty-first birthday, and my last night as a free woman, for tomorrow was to be my wedding day.
 Today my mother was putting together a birthday party and a goodbye party, because after I married Edward we would be moving to York, all the way across England, and so very far away from my family.
 Edward had accepted a job at a bank there, so as his wife, it would be my duty to follow him wherever he went.

-I hugged my frock coat closer as I walked along the London streets that were left muddy and wet from last night's rain.
-London was hit by a thunderstorm a few nights ago and the rain had left a bitter cold still clinging to the air, but as usual, the heat generated by Londoners going about their usual business kept it from becoming too cold.
+I hugged my frock coat closer as I walked along the London streets that were left muddy and wet from the previous week's rain.
+London was hit by a thunderstorm a few nights ago, and the rain had left a bitter cold still clinging to the air, but as usual, the heat generated by Londoners going about their usual business kept it from becoming too cold.
 I made sure to side-step the bigger mud puddles so the hem of my skirt wouldn't get dirty.
 Father would have a fit if I ruined it, and I had to keep up my appearance, for Edward was coming to the celebration tonight.
 Everyone seemed to be in a festive mood, as I could see from the early Christmas decoration on the lamp posts and the festive wreaths on the doors of London penthouses.
 Christmas was only a month away, and it was a shame I wouldn't be able to spend it with my family.

 I noticed a telephone booth up ahead and my eyes widened when I saw Edward standing inside.
 I stopped, but then took a step forward, knowing that if I stood still in the middle of the sidewalk I'd only draw attention to myself, and that was the last thing I wanted to do.
 I finally decided to try and put my hand up and cover my face, but before I could his eyes turned and caught sight of me.
 I saw his mouth move quickly before he put the telephone back on it's hook.
 He rushed out of the booth and over to me.